 In addition to challenging in-store retail, the COVID-19 crisis has forced technology vendors to re-calibrate and customize their operations and application delivery models.
 To maintain business continuity at scale without any downtime, businesses need the right tools and techniques to scale their infrastructure and accelerate their application response times.

 For example, consider Freshworks, which builds cloud-based suites of business software.
 Due to extraordinary growth over the past six years, the company was straining the capabilities of its application architecture and development operations.
 As the company’s database load grew, it struggled to maintain performance.
 Looking to dynamically scale its cluster without compromising availability, the team also wanted to reduce the burden on Freshworks’ primary MySQL database and speed application responses.

 After evaluating NoSQL in-memory databases like Aerospike and Hazelcast, Freshworks chose the high performance and flexibility of Redis.
 Ultimately, the team chose Redis Enterprise Cloud to ensure high availability and seamless database experience as an infrastructure service for developers.

-Redis Enterprise also serves as a persistent store for background jobs, stored on disk.
-And as Freshworks transitions to microservices, the company has started to separate key workloads out of its monolithic Ruby on Rails web application framework.
-One of the first microservices to result from this effort is dedicated to authentication, and uses Redis Enterprise as a session store.
+Redis Enterprise also serves as a persistent store for background jobs stored on disk.
+And as Freshworks transitions to microservices, the company has started to separate critical workloads out of its monolithic Ruby on Rails web application framework.
+One of the first microservices to result from this effort is dedicated to authentication and uses Redis Enterprise as a session store.